-Management considers the allegations in the TUMSHCP Suit to be beyond the scope of the law and regulations referenced in the TUMSHCP Suit, and believes that the issues raised by the TUMSHCP Plaintiffs were adequately addressed by the USFWS during the consultation process with Native American tribes.
-The Company intends to coordinate closely with the USFWS to vigorously defend this matter.
-The TUMSHCP Plaintiffs raised essentially the same arguments regarding the Native American consultation process and the California condor in state court litigation.
+For point of reference, the TUMSHCP Plaintiffs raised essentially the same arguments regarding the Native American consultation process and the California condor in state court litigation.
 In that litigation, the California Court of Appeal rejected the TUMSHCP Plaintiffs' arguments as lacking merit.
 See Center for Biological Diversity, et al.v.
 Kern County, 2012 WL 1417682 (Case No. F061908).
 That state appellate court decision was issued on April 25, 2012.

-The Company believes the TUMSHCP Suit does not impede on the ability to start or complete the development of MV development.
+As of June 30, 2019, the Company believes the TUMSHCP Suit does not impede on the ability to start or complete the development of MV development.